williamcaamot/MicroservicesV2/readme.md

 ### Todo
 - [ ] Remove any duplicate code possible to remove from auth/gateway
 - [ ] Error handling when service cannot be reached along with better retry logic?
-Maybe an interval between retries?
+Maybe an interval between retries? - Should be better error handling...
 - [ ] Website getter enginge/service - If adding a company WITHOUT a website, the company service should add into queue to be getting recommended possible websites and the UI should also infrom about this
 - [ ] AI Enginge for pitches also based on products